Getting started with Email

-The University’s email service called Nexus365 is cloud-based Microsoft Office 365.
-This provides email, calendaring and access to a number of other Office 365 applications including OneDrive for Business, Teams, Forms, Delve and Skype for Business.
+Oxford University's IT services provides email to all members the university.
+This service is referred to as Nexus365 and it provides email, calendaring and access to a number of other Microsoft Office 365 applications including OneDrive for Business, Teams, Forms, Delve and Skype for Business.
 When getting started with Nexus365 please ensure you know how to access your email via web interface, or via email client software such as Outlook, or via mobile phone app.
 Please also take time to investigate all the Office 365 applications, especially downloading and installing the apps for Teams and OneDrive onto your computers and maybe also your mobile phones.

-Undergraduate students are registered by their colleges and have a college address (in the form email@example.com).
+Undergraduate students are registered by their colleges and only have a college address (in the form firstname.lastname@example.org).

-Postgraduate students have both a College address (in the form firstname.lastname@example.org) and a Department address (email@example.com) and both addresses are delivered to the same account.
+Postgraduate students have a college address (in the form email@example.com) plus a department address (firstname.lastname@example.org) and both addresses are delivered to the same SSO account.
+Postgraduate students are recommended to change preferred sending email address to the @materials address.

 Department staff without College affiliation just have a Department address (email@example.com).